francescoperera/Entree/README.md

 For example, one dataset could use the column name "email_address" to store emails, while a different dataset could store the same information using the column name "email".
-The only way you can define that those column from both datasets are referring to the same "concept" is if they are tagged to the same label.
+The only way you can define that those column from both datasets are referring to the same "concept" is if they are tagged as the same label.
 Entree contains this ability to look at the data point and identify a label.

 Whether you are training machine learning models or doing some analysis on Spark, you need to define the format